ansonl/ansonl.github.io/_posts/2022-09-26-navadmin-viewer-update-extended-access.md

 Support from users offsets operating costs and encourages me to spend time developing.
 I hope the backstory of the app provides information on NAVADMIN Viewer for iOS having Extended Access for $4.99/year.

 I initially developed NAVADMIN Viewer as side project in 2018.
-As you might expect, I didn't think that most people would be interested in an accessible message viewer and this side project for reading NAVADMINs would end up only being used by me. **Look, it's literally named "NAVADMIN Viewer".** But, contrary to what I thought in 2018, app usage took to the air and I continued to develop and maintain NAVADMIN Viewer in my free time.
+As you might expect, I didn't think that most people would be interested in an accessible message viewer and this side project for reading NAVADMINs would end up only being used by me. **Look, it's literally named "NAVADMIN Viewer".** But, contrary to what I thought in 2018, app usage took off and I continued to develop and maintain NAVADMIN Viewer in my free time.

-Over 4.5 years later NAVADMIN Viewer does a lot more than list NAVADMINs.
+Over 4.5 years later NAVADMIN Viewer does a lot more than list NAVADMINs for 80k+ active unique yearly users.
 In 2022, the feature roadmap is below:

 | Feature      | [iOS](https://apps.apple.com/us/app/navadmin-viewer/id1345135985) | [Android](https://play.google.com/store/apps/details?id=com.ansonliu.navadmin) | [Web](https://navadmin-viewer.github.io/) |
 | ----------- | ----------- | ----------- | ----------- |